 - Net Metering: Net metering factors in after your solar system is up and running.
-If you've signed a net metering agreement with your Monfort Heights utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this credit is dollar-for-dollar, while in others you might make back a percentage of the value.
+If you've signed a net metering agreement with your Monfort Heights utility company, it will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in other places you might make back a percentage of the value.

-- Tax Exemptions: Your solar system might qualify for exemptions on both sales and property tax.
-Sales tax exemptions are applied at the time of purchase.
-Property tax exemptions let you ignore the value that solar panels add when you are calculating property taxes on your house.
+- Tax Exemptions: Your solar system may qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are effective at the time of purchase.
+Property tax exemptions let you ignore the added value of the solar panels when calculating property taxes on your home.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives might be the first thing that comes to mind.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.

-The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
-The solar panels have to have been installed after January 1, 2006 on a property owned by you for you to be eligible for the credit.
-The ITC initially covered 30% of all system installation costs (panels, accessories, labor and equipment), although the covered amount has fluctuated over the last few years between 26-30%.
+The ITC applies to the value of solar panels installed on your primary or secondary residence in the United States.
+The solar system has to have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
+Originally, the ITC covered 30% of all system installation costs (panels, accessories, labor and equipment), although the covered amount has fluctuated slightly over the years between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the claim amount.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now called the Clean Energy Credit.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Monfort Heights solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Your local Monfort Heights solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-As with federal incentives, these might include tax credits, rebates and more.
-Incentives might be given by the state of Ohio, or by your county or municipality.
-Some incentives might only be available for a limited time, while others are ongoing.
+Federal solar incentives are not your only option; tax credits, rebates and more may be offered at the local or state level.
+Incentives might be provided by the state of Ohio, or by your county or municipality.
+Certain incentives are available for only a limited time, while others are ongoing.